 We asked Joey Bevil, publisher of Myrtle Beach on the Cheap, for some ideas for frugal fun at Myrtle Beach.
 If you find Charlotte on the Cheap useful, you should definitely check out Myrtle Beach on the Cheap before and during your Myrtle Beach trip.
 You’ll find an insider look at fun events that are free or inexpensive, as well as deals on dining, entertainment and more.
 Look here for some Myrtle Beach discounts.

-by Joey of Myrtle Beach on the Cheap)
+by Joey of Myrtle Beach on the Cheap

+Come on down to Myrtle Beach for your Spring Break!
 We’ve got plenty of FREE and inexpensive things for the family to do.

 Let’s start by stating the obvious.
 Going to the beach!
 After all, that’s why most families visit Myrtle Beach.
 The Grand Strand has 60 miles of beautiful beaches, and they’re all free.

 A favorite family beach activity is looking for shark’s teeth.
 You’ll have the best luck finding shark’s teeth several hours after a high tide.
 Also, be on the lookout for pretty shells.
 Be sure to take a ziplock baggie or some other sort of bag to carry your new found artifacts in.